R23000 Rapido HO Alco PA and PB Locomotive Sets (DCC Sound & DC Silent Available)

 ESU fans have no fear!
 We are continuing to use ESU LokSound decoders in many of our sound-equipped locomotives.

-The order deadline is tentatively set at May 22nd.
+The order deadline is February 10, 2020.
 The tooling will begin on or around March 1st.
 If the tooling is not ready by May 22nd, Rapido will extend the order deadline until it is ready.

 We're very excited about this project and we hope you are too.
 This is just the first run.
 Rapido plans to have more roadnames in the near future!